 4. Pesticide for Hibiscus Plant

-Pest attack, fungus, mealybugs and all are very common problems with hibiscus plants.
-To prevent it, first of all avoid over watering.
-If you have more than one hibiscus then keep this plant at different places with gaps otherwise all of them would get pest attack at the same time.
+- If you have more than one hibiscus then keep this plant at different places with gaps otherwise all of them would get pest attacks at the same time.

-❖If you want to prevent your plant from pest attack then check your plant every third day. ❖Observe the stems, branches, flowers and both sides of the leaves properly, if you have even a minor doubt of pest attack then spray insecticide on it immediately.
+- Observe the stems, branches, flowers, and both sides of the leaves properly, if you have even a minor doubt of a pest attack then spray insecticide on it immediately.

-❖ACTARA insecticide is good for the removal of pests and safe for the plants, you can use this insecticide.
+ACTARA insecticide is good for the removal of pests and safe for plants, you can use this insecticide.

 5. Pruning of Hibiscus Plant

-❖You can remove the leaves from the bottom of the plant also because they do not play as such any role in photosynthesis.
+❖You can remove the leaves from the bottom of the plant also because they do not play any role in photosynthesis.

 ❖Bottom leaves cover the soil which is not good for the plant and fungus also spreads through these leaves.

-❖Always do the pruning of the plant in the growing season, not during winters because at that time growth of the plant stops.
+❖Always do the pruning of the plant in the growing season, not during winter seasons because at that time growth of the plant stops.

 6. Best Fertilizer for Hibiscus Plant